Mateo Noriel Luga: Cebu Revolutionary government

 Between the summer of 1898 and mid-1899, the province of Cebu witnessed a so-called "war within a war", during the peak of the armed insurrection against Spain.
 In December 1898, the Spanish Governor Adolfo Montero abandoned the province of Cebu and sought refuge in Zamboanga.
 As a consequence, Juan Faller Climaco and Arcadio Maxilom established a revolutionary government in Cebu, and were appointed chief of staff and councilor of peace and internal order, respectively.
 With the unexpected arrival of the American occupation forces in Cebu, armed hostilities broke out between the American occupying forces and the fledgling Cebuano revolutionary force in February 1899.

-In April 1899, General Emilio Aguinaldo and Secretary of War General Antonio Luna appointed Mateo Luga as the Katipunan's personal adviser to the Cebu revolutionary government.
+In April 1899, General Emilio Aguinaldo and Minister of War General Antonio Luna appointed Mateo Luga as the Katipunan's personal adviser to the Cebu revolutionary government.
 With his two bodyguards, Manalo Luga and another Luga cousin, Mateo travelled to Cebu disguised as a sailor on board the cargo ship Butuan.
 On the way to Cebu, the group passed through Iloilo, where Mateo Luga met his future wife, Ruperta Valdez, an Ilongga woman of Spanish descent.
 On arrival in Cebu he was arrested by the local revolutionaries on suspicion of being a Spanish spy.
 He was brought before General Climaco, who freed him based on a letter from General Aguinaldo confirming his allegiance to Aguinaldo and Luna.
 The Cebu revolutionary government divided Cebu into three operational sectors: the north under General Maxilom, the south under General Troadio Galicano, and the central zone under General Luga, the only non-Visayan in the Cebu revolutionary force, except Don Bonifacio Aranas from Camiguin.

 The first encounter between the forces of General Luga and the Americans was in Mahayahay.
 The two forces carried out raids, assaults, ambushes, and frontal confrontations from 1899 to the latter part of 1901.
 Luga's fiercest battle was at Sudlon, the Revolutionary redoubt of the Katipuneros.
 The confrontation lasted for nine days, until January 8, 1900.
 The Americans assaulted the Kota defenses of General Luga, before turning back, leaving their dead and wounded behind.
 Despite the superior armaments of the Americans, the Katipuneros' knowledge of the terrain, fighting acumen, and willingness to sacrifice gave them an edge over the Americans.

 In the following months, the Katipuneros made forays into American territory.
 On one occasion, General Luga and his force almost captured General Henry W. Lawton at Pardo.
 The Americans were having a party when General Luga conducted a raid, which surprised the Americans.
 General Lawton escaped by running to the seashore, boarding a launch, and remaining on board while the raid was in progress.
 Other bloody battles included those in San Nicolas, Bulusan, Guadalope, Mabolo, Talamban, and the city itself.
 General Luga was a wanted man, and his wife and children were imprisoned by the Americans to force him to surrender.
 Instead, Luga entered the city to stage a rescue of his family.